Performance of Small-Fruited Pumpkin Cultivars in Maine

 Materials and Methods

 The trial was established at Highmoor Farm, part of the Maine Agricultural and Forestry Experiment Station, in Monmouth, Maine.
-The site has a silt loam soil, which was amended with 10-10-10 fertilizer at a rate of 500 lb/acre and incorporated prior to planting and application of black plastic mulch.
-Three replications of seven pumpkin varieties were direct-seeded in a randomized complete block design on 18 June.
-Plots were 18 feet long with three feet between plants (6 plants/plot) and six feet between rows.
+The site has a silt loam soil, which was amended with 10-10-10 fertilizer at a rate of 500 lb./acre and incorporated prior to planting and application of black plastic mulch.
+Three replications of seven pumpkin varieties were direct-seeded in a randomized complete block design on June 18.
+Plots were 18 feet long with three feet between plants (six plants/plot) and six feet between rows.
 The treatments included: 1.
 Small Sugar; 2.
 Baby Pam; 3.
 Mystic Plus; 4.
 Field Trip; 5.
 Chucky; 6.
 Fall Splendor; 7.
 Winter Luxury.
-Fruit were harvested on 18 September.
+Fruit were harvested on September 18.
 Data was subjected to Analysis of Variance and mean separation using the test for Least Significant Difference.